Monday - Thursday: 8 am - 7 pm

 You may not add any program to the hard disk nor copy any programs from the hard disk because of strict copyright laws.

 The Library is also pleased to offer laptop computers with wireless network connection for use on the LPC Campus for students, These laptops are configured to provide you with the same functionality as the other networked Library computers, you may search the Internet, type your papers, create presentations and Excel charts.
-You cannot print from these laptops.
+You can not print from these laptops.
 Currently enrolled students of Las Positas College may borrow available laptop computers by presenting an LPC picture ID.
 We regret that we cannot lend laptop computers to administrators, faculty, staff, visitors, or members of the community.
 Students will be asked to read and sign the Library’s Loaner Laptop Use Policy the first time they check out a laptop and each semester thereafter.
-Students must sign a 4-hour Laptop Computer Contract each time they check out a laptop.
+Students must sign a 3-hour Laptop Computer Contract each time they check out a laptop.
 The student borrower is responsible for the proper use and safe return of the laptop computer and all peripheral devices.
 Student users must able to use the installed applications.
 The Library staff cannot offer software and hardware support.

 See your counselor, and/or a reference librarian for more information.